-- A pen and a note book.
+- a pen and a note book.
 (A camera and tape recorder may be used.
-Please see issues of consent in the Course Policies.) - A watch with a second hand - BCIT (One Card) student identification - Appropriate washable street clothes are required.
+Please see issues of consent in the Course Policies.) - a watch with a second hand - BCIT (One Card) student identification must be worn when interacting with your community group. - appropriate washable street clothes.
 Tops must cover the midriff and be loose fitting.
 Bottoms must cover the upper thighs and abdomen and be loose fitting.
-No denim clothing is allowed. - Closed-toe and closed heel walking shoes similar to hospital duty shoes.
+No denim clothing is allowed.
+See BCIT Nursing Program Policies for Students in community experiences on the Web. - closed-toe and closed-heel walking shoes similar to hospital duty shoes.
 WCB will not cover injury resulting from inappropriate footwear.